House Dems request probe into 'suspicious behavior,' following allegation of Capitol ‘reconnaissance’ tours

 House Democrats on Wednesday requested an immediate probe into "suspicious behavior" and access that was said to be given to visitors at the U.S. Capitol a day before the riot.

-The 34 lawmakers urged the Capitol Police and the acting House and Senate sergeants-at-arms to look into the matter.
-Rep. Mikie Sherrill, D-N.J., was joined by others who said they noticed an unusually high number of outside groups on the complex on Jan.
+The 34 lawmakers, in a letter, urged the Capitol Police and the acting House and Senate sergeants-at-arms to look into the matter.
+Rep. Mikie Sherrill, D-N.J., was joined by others who said they noticed an unusually high number of outside groups in the complex on Jan.
 5.

 "This is unusual for several reasons, including the fact that access to the Capitol Complex has been restricted since public tours ended in March of last year due to the pandemic," the letter stated, according to Politico.
 The lawmakers said the tours "were so concerning" that they were reported to the security.